mrDaerio/AY2021_II_Project_2-2/README.md

 ## Programming the Microcontroller

-Double click on the file "Workspace01.cywrk", PSoC Creator will automatically open.
+Once the repository has been downloaded on the computer, it's possible to program the kit through PSoC creator.
+To do that, simply double click on the file "Workspace01.cywrk",  and PSoC Creator will automatically open.
 Compile the project and upload it on the board.
+In the Top Design file is also possible to find other information and visual representation on how to connect the components to the board, if not clear.
+Mind that a specific library has been used, called AnnotationLibrary.
+You might have to add it in order to correctly build the project and program the device.

+If all the connection are correct, at the end of the programming phase you should have a red led blinking on the bluetooth module and the blue led of the microcontroller lighted up.
+If the blue led is blinking, it means that the accelerometer is not connected properly.

 ## GUI

+The GUI has been developed with kivy, and allows to display the data retrieved by the microcontroller and elaborate them to extract the heart rate of the subject.
+Through the interface is possible also to have agraphical representation of the signal rielaborated, in order to have a clear representation of the beating, and also allows to change internal parameter of the microcontroller, such as the sample rate and the full scale range.
+Another feature is the data export of the three raw channels of the accelerometers in a .csv file, which can be used for further studies or furhter data elaboration on other platforms.
+The microcontroller is also able to save the last parameter that the user has set, and retrieve them for the next session.

-Check the readme in the "GUI" folder and install the needed packages to make the interface work.
-You also need to connect the Bluetooth module to your PC, you can follow the same procedure you would do when pairing some wireless headphones.
-The module will be called "HC-05", but the name may differ.
+All the packets that need to be installed in the virtual environment to make the interface work are listed in the folder named "GUI".
+The bluetooth module connection with the computer can be established in the bluetooth settings, as any other bluetooth device.
+The module is called "HC-05", but the name may differ.

+### First Run

-Now you can run the "main.py" file from a Python virtual environment and you're ready to go!
+Run the "main.py" file from a Python virtual environment to start the GUI.
+This window should appear:

 ### How is the GUI structured?

 [Map of the GUI](https://miro.com/app/board/o9J_lDBEVHY=/)

-### Students
+## Students Authors of the Project

 * Dario Comini